 - up to 15 riders connected

 - Twin audio channels for phones & GPS

 - Voice activated microphone is wind noise sensitive

 - 4 hour charging time is longer than some other intercom systems

 Where to buy the Cardo Packtalk Slim motorcycle intercom system?

-You can buy the Cardo Slim from one of these reputable sellers:
+You can also buy the Cardo Slim here: